adstuart/azure-gwlb-chain/README.md

 Notice how in the above description I am referring to the multiple layers as functional blocks "Firewall" and "WAF", this is where we need to call out some existing platform details.

 - _Azure Firewall_ does not yet have support to fulfill the "Firewall" block in this architecture, I.e. you cannot leverage AZFW today as the GWLB backend.
-This is planned.
 - _Application Gateway_ does not have support to fulfill the "WAF" block in this architecture, I.e. you cannot insert GWLB today prior to the APGW FrontEnd IP.
-This is planned.

 Therefore as of today, this article is aimed at those customers wishing to implement this pattern using third party appliances.
 Example vendors include: